 Ark All Saints Academy is part of Ark Schools - a leading education charity and one of the country’s top-performing academy operators.
 Ark is non-denominational and does not make any profit from running its schools.

-Ark’s relationship with the Secretary of State is set out in the Master Funding agreement.
-There are also supplemental funding agreements for each individual school in the network, including Ark All Saints.
+Ark’s relationship with the Secretary of State is set out in the master funding agreement.
+There are also supplemental funding agreements for each individual school in the network, including Ark All Saints Academy.